 The link between PTSD and eating disorders

 The deep psychological and biological imprint that trauma can leave can cause, or worsen other health issues.
-There are also times when someone with Post Traumatic Stress Disorder (PTSD) also has a second condition that they need to address with professional help – which is referred to as comorbidity.
+There are also times when someone with Post Traumatic Stress Disorder (PTSD) or Complex PTSD (C-PTSD) also has a second condition that they need to address with professional help – which is referred to as comorbidity.

-One comorbidity topic that needs more research is the link between PTSD and eating disorders.
-It’s estimated that at least 52% of people with an eating disorder diagnosis have a history of trauma, and just like PTSD, they can affect anyone of any age, race, gender, sexuality or background.
+One comorbidity topic that needs more research is the link between PTSD, C-PTSD and eating disorders.
+It’s estimated that at least 52% of people with an eating disorder diagnosis have a history of trauma, and just like PTSD and C-PTSD, they can affect anyone of any age, race, gender, sexuality or background.
 Eating Disorders generally fall into four categories, however you can also have a mixture of these.

 - Anorexia nervosa – when someone is fearful of gaining weight and eats too little to sustain energy and health.

 - ARFID – which stands for Avoidant/Restrictive Food Intake Disorder and involves someone attaching emotional or health threats to certain foods, and therefore greatly limiting what they will eat.